matthew-andrews/workshop-making-it-work-offline/03-offline-todo/01-scaffolding/README.md

 ![Screenshot of the scaffolded application](./screenshot.png)

+Warning: you will need to use `static -c 1` rather than `static` on its own in order to see updated files.
+Once we've added AppCache, try leaving off the `-c 1` and see what happens when you update files.

 ---

 [← Back to *Offline todo with IndexedDB*](../) | [Continue to *opening a database* →](../02-opening-a-database)